vespa-engine/sample-apps/examples/lucene-linguistics/advanced-configuration/README.md

 ```

 And voilà!
 Your VAP is ready to be deployed.
-The essence of the trick is that in the VAP you create a directory which is not empty and therefore the VAP can be successfully deployed.
+The essence of the trick is that in the VAP you create a directory which is not empty and therefore the VAP can be successfully deployed ([details](https://github.com/vespa-engine/vespa/issues/27912)).
 Also, by doing this you isolate the linguistics configurations (which can get quite verbose) from polluting the `services.xml`.
 And this structure is guaranteed not to clash with the expected [VAP directory structure](https://docs.vespa.ai/en/reference/application-packages-reference.html).